valarnet/valarnet-blog/posts/bgp-router-id-and-best-path-selection.md

       rx pathid: 0, tx pathid: 0x0
 ```

 192.168.1.1/32 is an eBGP learned prefix.
-Since "bgp bestpath compare-routerid" is disabled by default, R1 selected the path via R3 as it was the oldest received path for the prefix 192.168.1.1/32.
+Since "bgp bestpath compare-routerid" is disabled by default, R1 selected the path via R3 as it was the oldest received path for 192.168.1.1/32.
 This is apparent in the sequence the prefixes are listed in the "show ip bgp" output.
 The "show ip bgp" output displays the newest received prefix for the same path at the top and the older ones lower in the list.

 Turning off R3's Gi0/0 link to R1 and allowing BGP sufficient time to converge will withdraw the 192.168.1.1/32 prefix from R1's BGP table.
 ```